 However a liability to Capital Gains Tax will not arise unless the total of an investor's realised taxable gains from all disposals of assets less allowable losses in a tax year exceeds the annual exemption.
-If gains in excess of this annual exemption are realised the excess is taxable at 10% where the investor is a basic rate taxpayer or 20% where the investor is a higher rate or additional rate taxpayer.
+If gains in excess of this annual exemption are realised the excess is taxable at a rate which is dependent on the investor's Income Tax band.
 Trustees may have different exemptions and tax rates from individuals.
 Investors should contact a professional adviser in respect of their own position.